Giant koala: Description

 The giant koala was an arboreal marsupial weighing about 13 kg, a little more than modern koalas.
 It is the largest known tree dwelling marsupial ever to have lived.
 Scientists say there is a clear similarity between the physical appearance of P. stirtoni and the modern koala.
 It is assumed that the giant koala was a folivore which was specialised to feed on eucalyptus leaves, like its extant relative.

 Extinction

 Fossil remains of Phascolarctos stirtoni have been discovered in Lake Eyre and Lake Tarkarooloo basins in South Australia.
 It was once thought that the modern-day koala was descended from the giant koala, but this has now been determined to be incorrect.
 Gilbert Price, of the University of Queensland, used improved dating techniques to analyse fossils of both types of koala to find that the two species were living together in the same arboreal niche.
-It is unclear from what the koalas descend and why one species survived while the other became extinct.
-It is hypothesized that there was a change in climate and a restriction of food supply.
-Another possible reason is the hunting by humans for larger animals.
+It is unclear from what the koalas descend, and why one species survived while the other became extinct.
+It is hypothesized that a change in climate and a restriction of food supply caused P. stirtoni's extinction.
+Another possible reason is hunting by humans, particularly for larger animals like P. stirtoni.
 The "dwarfing" hypothesis, based on the similarities of the two koalas has been used to support both ideas.